How to pay independent contractors

 • Freelance management systems (FMS): A Freelance Management System (FMS) controls all operational, financial, and legal aspects of dealing with freelancers to eliminate paperwork and enhance productivity.
 It streamlines and simplifies every process—from hiring to compliance—so you can start to work quickly and improve results.

-• Accounting software: There is popular accounting software that can facilitate the payment of the freelancers, such as QuickBooks, FreshBooks, Google Wallet, etc.
+• Accounting software: There are popular accounting software that can facilitate the payment of freelancers, such as QuickBooks, FreshBooks, Google Wallet, etc. Nowadays, self-employed accounting solutions are gaining traction for their tailored features catering directly to the needs of independent contractors and freelancers.
+As a result, these improve the efficiency of their financial management processes effectively.

 • Credit Card: Payments made with credit cards are attractive for several reasons, including the fact that they are exceptionally safe and frequently simple to reverse.
 It is possible that this option will not be available to you since your contractor needs to have a merchant account with the bank or some alternative merchant service for you to pay them using a credit card.
 However, once a business has a setup in place, it can easily accept credit card payments, whether the merchant is an independent contractor or a general contractor.